 Bring enough identical sleeves to replace any sleeves damaged during the event or be prepared to buy fresh sleeves at the venue.

 Bring enough keys and tokens for two players.
-This assures you will not run out, and if your opponent has confusing tokens you may offer they use yours.
+This ensures you will not run out, and if your opponent has confusing tokens you may offer they use yours.
 The recommended minimum is:

 - 3 Double-sided key tokens – that have a clear forged and unforged side – colored Red, Blue, and Yellow